-Ashton Dennis is a litigation and trial attorney focusing on representation individuals and families who have suffered serious personal injury or wrongful death.
-Ashton handles a wide range of cases often holding corporations, the government and individuals accountable for their actions.
+Ashton Dennis is a litigation and trial attorney focusing on representing individuals and families who have suffered serious personal injury or wrongful death.
+Ashton handles a wide range of cases often holding corporations, the government, and individuals accountable for their actions.
 Ashton has litigated cases across the United States in both State and Federal Courts.

 Ashton earned a dual degree in Criminal Justice and Political Science from Washington State University.
 He went on to obtain his law degree from Seattle University.